 In this section we focus on Las Vergnas' and Mandel's Conjectures.
 The main result is that Mandel OMs are $\Theta$-Las Vergnas and therefore not all OMs are Mandel.
+In order to make the result accessible to readers familiar with the OM terminology as well as to readers more familiar with graphs we try to argue in the proof along both views.

-The concept of Euclideaness is based on the structure of antipodal subgraphs of an OM, as discussed in Section~\ref{sec:prel}.
-Furthermore, the property of being Mandel relies on the definition of extensions in general postilion and the cocircuit graph, also introduced in Section~\ref{sec:prel}.
+The concept of Euclideanness is based on the orientations of cocircuit graph introduced in Section~\ref{sec:prel}.
+Furthermore, the property of being Mandel relies on the definition of extensions in general position and Euclideanness.

 Let $G$ be an OM of rank~$r$.
-Recall the definition of cocircuit graph from Section~\ref{sec:prel}, i.e., the graph $G^*$ whose vertices are the antipodal subgraphs of $G$ of rank~$r-1$ and two vertices are adjacent if their intersection in $G$ is an antipodal subgraph of rank~$r-2$.
+Recall the definition of cocircuit graph $G^*$ from Section~\ref{sec:prel}.
+Graph $G^*$ has cocircuits of $G$ for vertices, i.e. in graph theoretical language the antipodal subgraphs of $G$ of rank~$r-1$.
+Two cocircuits $X,Y$ are adjacent if there exists a covector $Z$ with $X,Y \prec Z$ (hence $Z$ has rank $r-2$) in the big face lattice $\mathcal{F}(G)$, or equivalently if the intersection of the antipodal subgraphs corresponding to $X$ and $Y$ in $G$ is an antipodal subgraph of rank~$r-2$.